Kitround/Darki/README.md

 # Darki

-A simple macOS menu bar app that automatically toggles between Light and Dark mode on a schedule.
+A free and simple macOS menu bar app that automatically toggles between Light and Dark mode on a schedule.

 This app is 100% vibe coded using Perplexity and Claude Sonnet 4.5